Depression: Should My Child Take Medicine to Treat Depression?

 Key points to remember

-- If your child's symptoms are mild, counseling or lifestyle changes may be enough to help your child feel better.
+- If your child's symptoms are mild to moderate, counseling or lifestyle changes may be enough to help your child feel better.
 But if your child's symptoms don't improve with counseling, you can add medicine to the treatment.

 - If your child's symptoms are severe, a combination of antidepressants and counseling often works better than if only one of these treatments is used.